capworks/simple-ocr-sdk/README.md

 Hopefully this SDK can help you skip the boring stuff and get straight to developing your application.

 ### How does it work?
-The SDK handles the EXIF orientation, and compression if nessesary.
+The SDK handles the EXIF orientation, and compression if nessesary (only images).
 The API result will be transformed into a metadata result model with relative coordinates, that will make it easy for you to highlight your findings in your UI.

 ### Limitations
-The current SDK support png, jpeg and jpg.
+The current SDK support png, jpeg, jpg and PDF (only 'readable' PDFs).

-Google Vision API does not support pdf's.
-You will need to transform it into a picture before posting it.
-You can do this with tools like Ghostscript or Doctoric.
-If it's a readable pdf (not a picture pdf) you can use a tools like PdfBox to extract the text.
-If the pdf is correctly formatted it will in far the most cases give a more accurate result, then first converting to image and performing ocr.
-Be aware that when extracting text from pdf, text embedded i pictures (logo, background, watermarks ect), will be missing from the result.

-The next expansion to this SDK will be a PDF module and a Azure Vision API.
+### PPFs
+The vision API does not support PDF's where the content is an image (if you open the pdf manually and cannot select text with the cursor).
+If it's an image PDF or a unsupported PDF type, then the PDF needs to be converted into an image and run throught a OCR engine to extract the text.

+If the given PDF is not readble, the OcrResult.Error will contain a PdfNotReadableException.

+This SDK does not provide the means to convert from PDF to image, due to licenses limitations.
+If you are building an open source solution GhostScript is the most popular choice.
+For commercial use a less costly alternative is Docotic.Pdf.
+We have had very good experiences with them, here is an example of pdf-to-image: <a href ="https://bitmiracle.com/pdf-library/help/extract-images.aspx" target ="_blank">https://bitmiracle.com/pdf-library/help/extract-images.aspx </a>.

 ## Example
 There is a demo app demonstrating how to get a OCR result using Google's vision API. https://github.com/DineroRegnskab/simple-ocr-sdk/tree/master/SimpleOcrSDK/Demo

-## Usage

-How to init the engine.
+## How to init the engine

+### Google Vision API
 ```cs
 var apiKey = "[Your-google-vision-api-key]";
 var applicationName = "[Name-of-of-your-application-for-your-own-tracking-in-google]";